edgedb/edgedb/docs/guides/migrations/guide.rst

     [y,n,l,c,b,s,q,?]
     > y

-The difference between SDL and DDL is even clearer this time.
-The DDL statement alone doesn't give us any indication what the schema looks like; all anyone could know from this migration script alone is that there is a ``User`` type inside a module called ``default`` that *doesn't* have a property called ``name`` anymore.
+Your ``/dbschema/migrations`` folder will now have a new file that contains the following:

 .. code-block::

   ALTER TYPE default::User {
       DROP PROPERTY name;
   };

+The difference between SDL and DDL is even clearer this time.
+The DDL statement alone doesn't give us any indication what the schema looks like;
+all anyone could know from this migration script alone is that there is a ``User`` type inside a module called ``default`` that *doesn't* have a property called ``name`` anymore.

 .. note::